python/cpython/Doc/library/ast.rst

    ``annotation`` is the annotation, such as a :class:`Constant` or :class:`Name` node. ``value`` is a single optional node.

-   ``simple`` is always either 0 or 1 and represents whether the assignment target is a pure name, and hence simple, or an expression.
-A target is considered simple if it is a :class:`Name` node that does not appear between parentheses.
+   ``simple`` is always either 0 (indicating a "complex" target) or 1 (indicating a "simple" target).
+A "simple" target consists solely of a :class:`Name` node that does not appear between parentheses; all other targets are considered complex.
 Only simple targets appear in the :attr:`__annotations__` dictionary of modules and classes.

    .. doctest::